-Write the inventors' names as entry in the reference list.
+Write the inventors' names as entries in the reference list.
 Add the publication year (also "issue date" or "publication date") of the patent, not the filing date.
 If you have found the patent online, add the web address.

 Fjellström, B. (2019).
 Walker connection (Patent SE 541500).
 Patent- och registreringsverket.